A win-win scenario

 The ranking tool acts as a strong signal to the portfolio adviser as to where the most profitable opportunities in the universe lie.
 Its strength is as a guide to enable better resource allocation and decision making, not as a systematic final output of what the portfolio should be.
 Deeper due diligence in the form of further management interaction, background checks, and broader scrutiny of the competitive landscape is conducted by the team depending on the portfolio adviser’s requirement to build a fully informed thesis as to whether an investment decision should be recommended.

-As was highlighted in our May 2020 note, Gaurav made a lot of adjustments to the portfolio between January and May as the crisis was unfolding, and volatility was particularly elevated.
+As QuotedData highlighted in its May 2020 note, Gaurav made a lot of adjustments to the portfolio between January and May as the crisis was unfolding, and volatility was particularly elevated.
 Since then, portfolio changes have been much more modest.
 Gaurav is happy with the shape of the portfolio, but has advised some rebalancing to take advantage of opportunities.
 For example, the manager has added to both Emami and Jyothy Labs, as both suffered from their exposures to the consumer.

 Initially Gaurav advised that IGC’s bank exposure be reduced, but he has reversed this position recently as he thinks that the sector offers one of the most favourable risk-reward ratios in the Indian equities space today.